tankh99/tp/docs/UserGuide.md

 3. EMAIL
     1. Should be a valid email address with the form `local-part@domain` where domain is at least 2 letters long
     2. All emails are stored in lowercase by default
+4. AFFILIATED_WITH
+    1. There can be many AFFILIATED_WITH tag specified.
+    2. Each AFFILIATED_WITH tag should be a single word, alphanumerical type, and should not be empty.

 <box type="tip" seamless>